The Best Online Banks

 Discover offers a range of services, including credit cards, loans, and IRAs.
 Like Ally, Axos Bank, and Capital One, it has no minimum balance requirements for checking and savings accounts.
 It even rings in at the highest savings APY among our finalists, at up to 1.80%.

 The main reason Discover isn’t higher up on our list is that it has poorer customer support than our other top picks.
 We couldn’t find an email address listed on its site, and you have to be a member to use its live chat function — which meant we couldn’t easily reach a rep while we were comparing accounts.
 Discover does have 24/7 phone support, which we appreciate, but it lacks the variety of channels that are important for customer satisfaction.

 Best Hybrid Online Bank: Capital One

 While you won’t find Capital One outposts as frequently as you see US Banks or, for that matter, Chick-fil-As, there are Capital Ones available to you if your major qualm with transferring to online banking boils down to the loss of IRL money management.
 Capital One offers the increased interest rates of online options with the person-to-person contact of physical offices, or Capital One Cafés, as it were.
 Locations are cropping up in cities across the U.S., allowing you to bring your money questions to tellers and get a cup of Peet’s coffee while you’re at it.

 There’s no minimum balance to invest in a certificate of deposit, and the interest rate is competitive.
-Invest as little as a few hundred dollars in a CD with Capital One and start accruing 2.7% interest—that’s hot on the heels of the rates offered by Ally and First Internet Bank, but those banks require $5,000 and $1,000 minimum deposit respectively.
+Invest as little as a few hundred dollars in a CD with Capital One and start accruing 2.5% interest—that’s hot on the heels of the rates offered by Ally, but those banks require $5,000 and $1,000 minimum deposits, respectively.